ciuccislab/GP-DRT/README.md

 * **ex4_experimental_data.ipynb**: shows an example using experimental EIS data.
 In this tutorial, the EIS data is read from acsv file and the DRT is predicted by the GP-DRT model.

 * **ex5_inductance_ZARC_model.ipynb**: this notebook shows how the GP-DRT model can
-1) recover the DRT from the impedance spectrum with inductance at the high frequency
+1) recover the DRT from the impedance spectrum with inductance behavior at the high frequency;
 2) estimate the inductance value.

 # Citation